 Did you know that it is a myth that temperature and weather conditions do not largely effect the level of winter cycling participation in a city?

 A negative factor is not having well cleaned, sectioned off bicycle paths.
 When planning your route to the park or work, try to plan a route with dedicated cycling paths that are plowed of snow.
 Check out the video below that looks at some of the challenges you will face when biking in Winnipeg during the winter.
-You may want to talk to your local city counselor about this.
+You may want to talk to your local city counsellor about this.

 Studded tires, or non studded tires?